Here’s a fact: Human beings are not born with conversation skills.

 - Complete this sentence.
 If you really, really knew me, you would know that…

 - What is the one thing you fight about most in your romantic relationship?

 - What would you talk about the most in a one-hour therapy session?

 Time is a finite resource.
 The time you spend discussing the weather is time you can’t get back.
 Make each interaction count by using it as an opportunity to learn something, an opportunity to deepen your bonds with others, and a chance to add value to every interaction.

 In short: we suck at conversation, but we can improve.
+We can practice the skills that can make us better at conversation, so that every interaction is valuable.
 Don’t just take it from me, though.
 Of her own conversations, Headlee says: “I keep my mouth shut as often as I possibly can, I keep my mind open, and I’m always prepared to be amazed, and I’m never disappointed.”